 Instant Pot Biscuits and Gravy

 Flaky, buttery biscuits topped with a sausage-studded cream gravy makes a hardy breakfast that should get you ready to start the day.
-Biscuits and gravy may go back as early as the Revolutionary War.
 Some historians attribute its birthplace in Southern Appalachia in the late 1800s.
 It was the ideal cheap and calorie-dense fuel for sawmill workers lifting heavy logs all day long.
+Recipe from Life Family Fun.

 Wings can be found at every game party and barbecue or late night outings.
 The Buffalo wing was invented in 1964, on Sept.
 5, Buffalo, N.Y. at a family-owned establishment in Buffalo called the Anchor Bar by Teressa Bellissimo.
 By the mid-1980s Buffalo wings had spread across the country.
-Recipe from Instant Pot Eats.
+Get The Recipe Here.

 Instant Pot Lobster rolls